lpsinger/userguide/tutorial/receiving.rst

                   elem.attrib['value']
                   for elem in root.iterfind('.//Param')}

         # Respond only to 'CBC' events.
-Change 'CBC' to "Burst'
+Change 'CBC' to 'Burst'
         # to respond to only unmodeled burst events.
         if params['Group'] != 'CBC':
             return